$G$-torsors on perfectoid spaces: G -torsors for rigid groups G on adic spaces

-\begin{Remark} \begin{enumerate} \item If $G$ is commutative, then $\mathrm{BCH}(x,y)=x+y$ and the diagram says that $\exp$ is an isomorphism of rigid groups.
-This case is discussed in \cite[\S 1.5]{Fargues-groupes-analytiques}. \item The subgroup $\mathfrak g^\circ$ is in general not canonical: Already if $G=\GL(W)$ for some finite dimensional $K$-vector space $W$, we need a basis to get a canonical $\mathfrak g^\circ$.
-In the following, we shall therefore fix a choice of $\mathfrak g^\circ$ and thus $G^\circ$, but this choice will be harmless as we will always be free to replace them by open subgroups.
-More canonically, one could consider the filtered system of all open subgroups on which $\exp$ is defined. \item For $G=\GL_n$, the exponential can be explicitly described by the usual formulas: We have $\mg=M_n$ and for any uniform Huber pair $(R,R^+)$ over $(K,K^+)$, the $p$-adic exponential and logarithm series define continuous homomorphisms
+\begin{Remark} \leavevmode \begin{enumerate} \item If $G$ is commutative, then $\mathrm{BCH}(x,y)=x+y$ and the diagram says that $\exp$ is an isomorphism of rigid groups.
+This case is discussed in \cite[Section~1.5]{Fargues-groupes-analytiques}. \item There is in general no canonical way to choose the subgroup $\mathfrak g^\circ$: already if $G=\GL(W)$ for some finite-dimensional $K$-vector space $W$, we need a basis of $W$ to get $\mathfrak g^\circ$.
+In the following, we shall therefore fix a choice of $\mathfrak g^\circ$ and thus $G^\circ$, but this choice will be harmless as we will always be free to replace $\mathfrak g^\circ$ and $G^\circ$ by open subgroups.
+More canonically, one could consider the filtered system of all open subgroups on which $\exp$ is defined. \item For $G=\GL_n$, the exponential can be explicitly described by the usual formulas: we have $\mg=M_n$, and for any uniform Huber pair $(R,R^+)$ over $(K,K^+)$, the $p$-adic exponential and logarithm series define continuous homomorphisms